Updated: Oct 25, 2022

-We all have things that we don't want to do but that have to be done.
+We all have things that we don't want to do, yet has to be done.
 Not even just as adults, as children we have things that we need to get done (our parents would have told us that we must do the chores before we can go out and play) and this doesn't change as adults.

 If the accountability is only ourselves then we have less reason to complete the task and more reason to procrastinate.

-Can you find another way to increase the accountability?
+Can you find another way to increase accountability?

 Do you need to review the task or goal?

-What is the difference between the goals that you are racing towards and the goals that you procrastinating with?
+What is the difference between the goals that you are racing towards and the goals that you procrastinate with?

 Ask yourself if the goal is a goal you actually want to achieve?

-It may sound silly or strange but how many goals have you set in your lifetime because:
+It may sound silly or strange but how many goals have you set in your life because:

 You think you should